nextgis/nextgisweb/doc/developer/resource.rst

             "resmeta": {}
         }
     ]

 Found only one resource because keyname is unique in whole NextGIS Web instance.

 Child resource
 ^^^^^^^^^^^^^^^

-To get child resources of parent resource with identificator ``id`` execute the following request:
+To get child resources of parent resource with identifier ``id`` execute the following request:

 .. http:get:: /api/resource/?parent=(int:id)